“No! Not like that. Gently, gently. The children will be sleeping and you mustn’t wake them.”

 “Problems?
 What problems?”

+Florence sighed.
 “I didn’t want to get into that yet.
-It’s practically inevitable that you will wake a child while learning.
-It will be my job, to drag you out of the child’s line of view.
-It’s usually easily accomplished, but every now and again it gets tricky.
-But knock on wood, I haven’t had a cursed child or cursed fairy yet.”
+You will make a mistake.
+Or a child will just wake up a tiny bit.
+It will be my job to pull you back far enough that the child doesn’t see you.
+It’s usually a pretty easy fix, but every now and again, it gets tricky.
+“But,” Florence puffed out her chest wide with pride, “I haven’t had a cursed child or a cursed fairy yet.”
 Florence knocked on the wooden wardrobe where the doll was kept.

-“Yes, go put jeans on and we’ll talk some more in the kitchen.
+“Yes, go put on jeans, and we’ll talk some more in the kitchen.
 Don’t forget the quarters.”

 “So, how did this whole thing start”

-“That is a mystery, but there are plenty of rumors.
+“That is a mystery, but there are plenty of ideas.
 The one that makes the most sense to me is that a fairy heard about St. Nicholas and wanted to do something magical for children.”

 “But why teeth?’